deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Do they indeed?"
 The translation gave Vedreg a wry, ironic tone.

 Kirk snorted, catching the thrust of Vedreg's subtle jab.
-"I know who I am." he asserted, and pointed at the screen with his mechanical arm. "*They* don't."
+"I know who I am." he asserted, and pointed at the screen with his mechanical arm. *"They* don't."

 "And is that what draws you to them?"